ajnewport/Pima-Diabetes-Prediction/README.md

 ## 1.1 Origin
-Diabetes is an issue affecting a person’s blood sugar levels, due to the body not producing enough insulin or cannot process insulin that the body pro- duces.
+Diabetes is an issue affecting a person’s blood sugar levels, due to the body not producing enough insulin or cannot process insulin that the body produces.
 The data were collected by the USA’s National Institute of Diabetes and Digestive and Kidney Diseases, and it consists of 768 women from the Pima Indian population from Phoenix, Arizona [1].
 This population was investigated due to their heightened prevalence of diabetes, thus eight high